-Length: Research 30 minutes, Jigsaw 40 minutes Materials: Scam Specialists Handout, computer for research, five "stations" or areas for group work
+Length: Research 30 minutes, Jigsaw 40 minutes Materials: Scam Specialists Handout, computer for research, five "stations" or areas for group work or cases) in the Scam Specialists Handout.
+You will not be able to cover all facets of fraud, however this activity is meant to introduce the idea of fraud to students, not overwhelm them with definitions.

 - In this activity, students will learn and teach their classmates about four common scams. - The first part of the activity is research.
 Assign students to groups and have them research one of the following frauds/scams: online scams, ATM scams, identity theft and investment scams.
-These are very broad categories, so have students record whatever they can (and provide some examples or cases) in the
+These are very broad categories, so have students record whatever they can (and provide some examples